Load balancing

 3. Click OK, then Apply.

-4. To make the changes permanent, go to the Setup tab and click Save within the Configuration section.
+4. To make the changes persist after a reboot, go to the Setup tab and click Save within the Configuration section.

 Block unpermitted traffic Jump to heading